ShanghaiTech-IMPACT/Geometry-Aware-Attenuation-Learning-for-Sparse-View-CBCT-Reconstruction/README.md

 You can also take a quick verification with the pretrained weights.
 Just find them in the [dataset download link](#Dataset-Preparation).

 ## Contact
 There may be some errors during code cleaning.
 If you have any questions on our code or our paper, please feel free to contact with the author: liuzht2022@shanghaitech.edu.cn, or raise an issue in this repo.
+We shall continue to update this repo.
+TBC.

 ## Citation
 If you find this work is useful for you, please cite our paper.